anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## The Conversion of Paul (25 January)

+According to rule 6 at the top of the [lectionary](https://www.churchofengland.org/prayer-and-worship/worship-texts-and-resources/common-worship/churchs-year/lectionary#p539a),

+> If there are only two readings at the principal service on ... the Conversion of Paul ..., the reading from the Acts of the Apostles must always be used.

+* **Jeremiah 1.4-10** is about Jeremiah's call as 'a prophet to the nations'.
+(See below for the alternative, **Acts 9.1-22**.)
+* **Psalm 67** says, 'let all the peoples praise you'.
+* **Acts 9.1-22** is the account of Saul/Paul's experience on the road to Damascus, in which the Lord says of him, 'he is an instrument whom I have chosen to bring my name before Gentiles'.
+* Alternatively, the passage from Acts can be the first reading, with **Galatians 1.11-16a** as the second reading, in which Paul says that God 'was pleased to reveal his Son to me, so that I might proclaim him among the Gentiles'.
+* **Matthew 19.27-30** is Jesus' promise to those who have 'left everything and followed [him]', which is the essence of conversion.

 ## Joseph of Nazareth (19 March)

 19 March always falls during Lent.
 According to the [Rules],